Translating the Trump Budget: More Money for Modernization – and DATA Act Support

-The Administration is seeking to increase the ITOR fund from $35 million in FY17 to $39 million in FY18.
-That’s a clear win for IT governance.
+The Administration is seeking to decrease the ITOR fund from $30 million in FY17 to $25 million in FY18.

 It is also noteworthy that the Office of Science and Technology Policy (OSTP), home to the US Chief Technology Officer and the Chief Data Officer’s Data Science Working Group, sees its operational funding preserved at the same level as last year, with a request for $6 million (see page 1053, EOP Appendix).